mindsdb/mindsdb/mindsdb/integrations/handlers/binance_handler/README.md

 ```

 ### Select Data

-To see if the connection was succesful, try searching for the most recent trade data.
+To see if the connection was successful, try searching for the most recent trade data.
 By default, aggregate data (klines) from the latest 1000 trading intervals with a length of 1m each are returned.

 ```
 SELECT *